Fibroids & Non-Surgical Healing

 - You can finish with downward strokes on your neck.

 Fibroids can often be an indicator that we might be out of balance with the equilibrium of giving and receiving.
 Women and menstruating folks tend to give so generously and sometimes our body shows us signs that it is time to redirect that giving towards ourselves, which is what receptivity is all about.
-Our vaginal steam practice and other holistic healing modalities invite us into restorative moments that are all about receptivity and receiving nourishment and love for yourself.
+Our yoni steam practice and other holistic healing modalities invite us into restorative moments that are all about receptivity and receiving nourishment and love for yourself.

 Allow these messages of self-worth and self-love to carry with you throughout your days.